takatama/mini-draw/README.md

-# simple-draw
+# mini-draw

-simple-draw is a lightweight and minimalistic drawing tool built with vanilla JavaScript.
+mini-draw is a lightweight and minimalistic drawing tool built with vanilla JavaScript.
 It focuses on providing essential features for quick and easy digital sketching and brainstorming.

 ## Features